magao-x/handbook/observers/usepolicy.rst

 - An abstract providing basic scientific and technical information about the project.
 - List of targets, with RA and Dec.

+A full proposal is preferred.
 This information will be used by the MagAO-X team to assess technical feasibility, and ensure that there are no conflicts between various users of MagAO-X.  This latter need is crucial given the limited telescope time available and the relatively small number of targets in our performance envelopes.

 The H-alpha Proto-Planet Survey
 ==================================